drew-harris/db-gui-team-1/README.md

-# DB GUI Team 1 Project
+# DB GUI Team 1 Project - Movie Ranker

 ## Set Up
 1. Ensure that Node and NPM are installed on your machine